 By registering its service names with the DDEML, a server informs other DDE applications in the system that a new server is available.
 A server registers a service name by calling the DdeNameService function, specifying a string handle that identifies the name.
-As a result, the DDEML sends an XTYP_REGISTER transaction to the callback function of each DDEML application in the system (except those that specified the CBF_SKIP_REGISTRATIONS filter flag in the DdeInitialize function).
-The XTYP_REGISTER transaction passes two string handles to a callback function: The first identifies the string specifying the base service name; the second identifies the string specifying the instance-specific service.
+As a result, the DDEML sends an XTYP_REGISTER transaction to the callback function of each DDEML application in the system (except those that specified the CBF_SKIP_REGISTER transaction passes two string handles to a callback function: The first identifies the string specifying the base service name; the second identifies the string specifying the instance-specific service.
 A client typically uses the base service name in a list of available servers, so that the user can select a server from the list.
 The client uses the instance-specific service name to establish a conversation with a specific instance of a server application if more than one instance is running.